 A lot of this controversy has had unfortunate consequences: several cities have banned or are considering banning prong collars.
 What potential owners are supposed to do with strong, high drive dogs instead is not addressed.

 So I hope I provided you with some good information!
 Prongs are not cruel and you do not hurt a dog by using them.
 They are a useful training tool that is especially helpful for owners struggling with difficult dogs.
-I highly encourage you to use one as I have done for my three dogs.
+I highly encourage you to use one as I have done with all three of my dogs.